-©Leslie Owen Wilson 2014 E-mail Leslie
+©Leslie Owen Wilson 2014

 This page is dedicated to a dozen specific concepts from the most recent literature on brain based learning (educational neuroscience).
-The following list was compiled from those concepts most recommended by my graduate students as essential and important for teachers to know, understand, and put into practice.
+The following list was compiled from those concepts most recommended by my graduate students as important for teachers to know, understand, and put into practice.
 These students are also practicing teachers from all levels, from many different content areas, and at different levels of experience.
 The concepts discussed here were chosen for one or more of the following reasons - because they: